atomone-hub/genesis/CONSTITUTION.md

 and voting to ensure broad support and alignment with the Hub’s goals.

 **Strategic Investments**  BUIDLDAO will not directly make strategic investments.
-Investments must be made by a special purpose DAO created for the purpose of making investments.
+Investments must be made by a Special Purpose DAO created for the purpose of making investments.

 ## Article 3: Economics